 - 1-person option weighs less than 1kg

-Dragonfly Ultralight 1 or 2-person 3-season tent
+Dragonfly Ultralight One or Two-person three-season tent

 - Fills the void between balance of weight and liveability in a freestanding tent

 - Large trapezoidal vestibules fit plenty of gear without obscuring entry